-Please note I currently have a short waiting list for new clients.
+Please note I often have a short waiting list.

 About me and my therapy practice

 About my practice:

 Have you been feeling stressed, low, or unlike your 'usual' self?
 Has the past been circling around in your head?
 Have you been made to feel your issues are something others just won't understand?
 If so, then you may benefit from working with me.

 I work with the person, not the issue.
 This means whatever you bring to therapy will be processed within the context of your life and your unique emotional responses.

 I understand that many of our issues have wider socio-economic factors such as sexism, climite crisis, unemployment, fat phobia, political unrest, and many other factors, and we will also discuss the wider context of your issues within the therapy space.
 You are not the problem, and I do not rely on things like 'self-care' or homework sheets in order to try and resolve trauma.
 I also avoid using common 'therapy speak', which you may hear a lot of on social media recently.

 I work a lot with people who are:

 Survivors of domestic/sexual abuse